onlinehub0808/-smart-contract-best-practices/smart-contracts.md

 - **Editor Security Warnings**: Editors will soon alert for common security errors, not just compilation errors.
 Browser Solidity is getting these features soon.

 - **New functional languages that compile to EVM bytecode**: Functional languages gives certain guarantees over procedural languages like Solidity, namely immutability within a function and strong compile time checking.
-This can reduce the risk of errors by providing deterministic behavior.
-For more see [this](https://plus.google.com/u/0/events/cmqejp6d43n5cqkdl3iu0582f4k), Curry-Howard correspondence, and linear logic.
+This can reduce the risk of errors by providing deterministic behavior. (for more see [this](https://plus.google.com/u/0/events/cmqejp6d43n5cqkdl3iu0582f4k), Curry-Howard correspondence, and linear logic)

 ## Noted Security Blog Posts